 'I know sometimes it's disappointing when our turn is over/ we don't get to do everything we want/ have to go home/etc. But there will be another time and we might get our turn then.
 Or maybe, we might even get something better.'

 Where possible I made the alternative as good, or better, reinforcing to the child I always had their interests at heart.

 'If I let you think it's okay to behave like that, I'm not being a good mother/ teacher.
 And you know I want to be the best I can be for you...
 What do you think might have worked better for you?

 'Now that you're a big boy/girl you can use your words to help solve your problems.
 When you do that others know exactly what you want.
 And you know I'd give it to you, if I could... '

 Young children generally reduce tantrums as their language levels improve.
 For ideas to help improve your young child's language go to:

 If your child is four, or older, and they're still having tantrums, the boxes below identify different tips to help.
 Begin with 'Why spend positive time together.'
-Or you could work through the topics.
-They all have something different to offer.
+All the topics have something different to offer.

 Or check out Tool Kit: Managing Difficult Behaviour 1

 For more best parenting advice on behavioural strategies go to the following links or check out Behaviour Strategies That Work: